-George Perdomo, founder & owner of GP Auto Werks, began his auto mechanical career in Miami in 1970.
-Originally dedicated to servicing American muscle cars and doing high performance engine work for off shore racing boats, he transitioned to European sports cars and eventually to Porsche car care exclusively.
-His service & repair capabilities embrace all Porsche systems including: engine, transmission & drive train, suspension, brakes, chassis, electrical and interior.
+George began his auto mechanical career in Miami in1970.
+Originally dedicated to servicing American muscle cars and doing high performance engine builds for off shore racing boats, he soon transitioned to European sports cars and then to Porsche care exclusively.
+His service & repair capabilities embrace all Porsche systems including: engine, transmission & drive train, brakes, suspension, chassis, air conditioning, electrical and interior.
 In addition to street, he has racing crew and Crew Chief experience with mechanical authority in GT and GTP class competition.
-Mr. Perdomo's mechanical history spans 45 years and embraces Porsche models from the 356 to 991 and track 935.
+George's Porsche mechanical history spans 30+ years embracing Porsche models from the 356 to 991, 928, 944, Boxster, Cayman and track 935.

 These images autoplay.